Get a free Life Insurance quote from 20+ Canadian insurers

 Please expect your detailed quote, analyzing rates from up to 20 carriers, in the next 48 hours.
 If you require immediate assistance or would like to speak with a licensed agent right away, please feel free to contact our head office at 1-866-899-4849.

-Canadian Protection Plan (CPP): This company offers some of their non-medical plans to people with Zika disease.
+Canadian Protection Plan: This company offers some of their non-medical plans to people with Zika disease.
 You can apply for simplified issue, term and permanent plans.

 Quote example: Canada Protection Plan offers a Simplified Issue Term 20 Policy with monthly premiums of $25.20 (adding up to $302.4/year)

-Assumption Life: Similarly to CPP, Assumption Life offers traditional, fully underwritten insurance plans to people with Zika disease.
+Assumption Life: Similarly to Canada Protection Plan, Assumption Life offers traditional, fully underwritten insurance plans to people with Zika disease.

 Quote example: Assumption Life’s fully underwritten Term 20 plan will cost $19.35/month (adding up to $232.2/year).